6 Reasons Why Your Second Stimulus Check Might Be Delayed

 The IRS started delivering second-round payments in December.
 If you're still waiting for your money, here's why your second stimulus check could be late (or never arrive).

 Did you get your second stimulus check yet?
 If the answer is "no," then you might be waiting a while longer to get your payment.
-The IRS started delivering second-round stimulus payments during the last week of December, and millions of Americans have already received their money.
+The IRS started delivering second-round stimulus payments during the last week of December, and millions of Americans have already received their money (the IRS can't send any payments after January 15).
 If all your friends and family members already have their money, but your pockets are still empty, you could be in for a long delay.
 And, for some people, a second stimulus check will never arrive.

 You can use the IRS's "Get My Payment" tool to track the status of your second stimulus check…but that won't make it arrive any faster.
 The best thing to do is try to understand why your payment is delay, and then act accordingly.
 Read on to see 6 reasons why your second stimulus check could be held up.
 But if you're eligible for a second stimulus check, just know that you'll eventually get your money one way or another.